 Related: try this no sugar apple jelly or this no sugar peach jam!

-The first part of this lilac recipe is to make lilac tea with fresh lilac flowers.
-Gather 5-6 lilac flower heads and rinse if needed.
-Pick the petals from the stems by hand or with scissors.
+The first part of this jelly recipe is to make lilac tea with fresh lilac flowers.
+Gather 5-6 lilac flower heads and rinse if needed, then pick the petals from the stems by hand or with scissors.

 4 cups of loosely packed freshly picked lilac flowers are needed per one batch of jelly.

-Place the lilacs in a heat-safe quart jar.
-To enhance the purple color of the jelly, add 5-6 frozen blueberries or blackberries in with the fresh flowers to steep with the tea.
+Then, place the lilacs in a heat-safe quart jar.
+To enhance the purple color of the jelly, add 5-6 frozen blueberries or blackberries in the jar to steep with the tea.
+Then pour boiling water over the flowers.

-Make sure the water is at boiling point when you pour over the lilacs.
+Note: Make sure the water is at a full boil when you pour it over the lilacs.
 Any cooler will make the tea smell slightly spoiled, and the flowers won’t release their color.
-Be sure to have the jar of flowers ready and close by so the boiling water can be poured immediately and directly from the stove.

 Cover the jar and allow the tea to cool to room temperature on the counter.
 Then, place it in the refrigerator and let it steep for 8 hours or overnight, no longer than 24 hours.